-As artists we are constantly looking for ways to get our art out in the open.
+As artists, we are constantly looking for ways to get our art out in the open.
 When nobody knows our work, how will we ever sell it?
 So, we create galleries, websites, blogs, we try to follow the trends a bit to see if and where we could position ourselves.
 Companies like Red Bubble, Fine Art America, Amazon, Spreadshirt and thousands alike know that.
-In fact, some of them are really good at telling us what we think we need (let that sink in for a moment) and build markets around that.
+In fact, some of them are excellent at telling us what we think we need (let that sink in for a moment) and build markets around that.

 This results in a continuously growing amount of websites that we can utilize to spread our web presence.
 A lot of those sites are free to start – although in general it’s going to cost you some amount of money to really get the site to work for you.
-And time; uploading, tagging, titling, pricing, audience targeting, spamming the social networks, etc. Some sites are prone to theft, so every now and then you can find your image or composition in someone else’s gallery and then you have to go to the appropriate loops.
+And time; uploading, tagging, titling, pricing, audience targeting, spamming the social networks, etc. Some sites are prone to theft, so now and then you can find your image or composition in someone else’s gallery and then you have to go to the appropriate loops.
 Usually this means putting a lot of effort into a lost cause.
-Copyright – or any right once your image has become part of the world wide weirdness – is just a tiny nightmare in the sea of madness that we call international copyright law.
+Copyright – or any right once your image has become part of the worldwide weirdness – is just a tiny nightmare in the sea of madness that we call international copyright law.
 Get your money belt out and expect nothing in return for your expenses.

-Most artists who try to sell their work through the Fine Art & Merchandise Bulk outlets soon discover there are way too many fish in the sea.
+Most artists who try to sell their work through the Fine Art & Merchandize Bulk outlets soon discover there are way too many fish in the sea.
 They get overlooked in the daily dosage of the Artistic Vomitorium.
 Some get lucky, that is true, but the majority is only spending money.
 We don’t want that; we want to earn money.

 Luckily, for us, there are still people looking for art.
-Film and music producers, GMO’s, companies of all sorts and sizes, they all need to feed their audiences with yet another clip or EP, a message of utmost importance, a incomprehensible commercial.
+Film and music producers, GMO’s, companies of all sorts and sizes, they all need to feed their audiences with yet another clip or EP, a message of utmost importance, an incomprehensible commercial.
 Whatever it is these companies want to sell; they need audio, images, faces, ideas and preferably for a low price.